 It depends on the cheese.
 For fresh cheeses like mozzarella or ricotta, mold is an unfortunate sign that it’s time to part ways and discard your cheese.
 Because fresh cheeses are high in moisture, mold can spread quickly and make the cheese unsafe to eat.

 For aged or hard cheeses like parmesan, or cheddar, light surface mold can be dealt with by cutting around the moldy bit and removing it.
 Roughly an inch around and an inch deep is a good rule of thumb for how much to cut away.
 Because hard cheeses are so dense and have less moisture, mold can’t penetrate as deeply into the cheese.

 How can you prevent mold from growing on cheese?

 Proper storage is your number one strategy to preventing unwanted mold growth on cheese.
 In fact, we have a whole guide dedicated to safe cheese storage.

-In short, we recommend carefully wrapping your cheese in parchment paper and storing it in one of your humidity controllable drawers (like a vegetable crisper).
+In short, we recommend carefully wrapping your cheese in parchment paper and storing it in one of your humidity controllable drawers, such as a vegetable crisper.
 Parchment paper helps your cheese breathe while still providing a protective barrier against unwanted germs.